martincostello/sqllocaldb/readme.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/2424/badge.svg)](https://scan.coverity.com/projects/2424)

-SQL LocalDB Wrapper is a .NET 3.5 assembly providing interop with the SQL LocalDB native API from managed code using .NET APIs.
+SQL LocalDB Wrapper is a .NET 3.5 assembly providing interop with the [Microsoft SQL Server LocalDB](http://msdn.microsoft.com/en-us/library/hh510202.aspx) native API from managed code using .NET APIs.

-It is designed to support use of dependency injection by consumers by implementing interfaces, and is also designed to fit with the other database providers defined under the System.Data namespaces.
+It is designed to support use of dependency injection by consumers by implementing interfaces, and is also designed to fit with the other data access providers defined under the System.Data namespaces.

+The assembly supports SQL Server LocalDB 2012 and 2014 for x86 and x64.

 # Downloads